jadecobra/python_tdd_exercises/source/review.rst

 pumping python review
 #################################################################################

-You have made it to the end of the book, time to check how much you have learned
+You have made it to the end of the book, Here are questions you can answer from each chapter

 ************************************************************************************************************
 how to make a python test driven development environment review